nofreewill42/ContextEmbedding/README.md

-# SentenceEmbedding
+# ContextEmbedding

 ## Overview
-A project to explore the possibilities with sentence embeddings (sentence, paragraph, document, text).
+A project to explore the possibilities of context embeddings (sentence, paragraph, document, text).

 ## Requirements
 - Python 3.10+